When this circuit learns your job, what are you going to do?

 Our Cyberspiritual Future

-Terence McKenna holds court on our civilization's journey toward the eschaton at this weekend Esalen gathering.
-With humor and eloquence he riffs on topics from psychedelic states and alien intelligences to time travel and VR.
+Terence holds court on our civilization's journey toward the eschaton at this weekend Esalen gathering.
+He riffs on topics from psychedelic states and alien intelligences to time travel and VR.
 McKenna argues we're evolving toward an unimaginable state of accelerating novelty, propelled by advancing technology.
 A mind-expanding ride for the open-minded psychonaut or armchair traveler, guided by one of the twentieth century's most eclectic thinkers.

 Terence McKenna